inasafe/inasafe-doc/docs/source/training/socialisation/functionality_datasets.rst

 .. image:: /static/training/socialisation/004_openstreetmap.png
    :align: center

-|DFATAusAid| has been working with the Humanitarian OpenStreetMap Team over the
+|GoA| has been working with the Humanitarian OpenStreetMap Team over the
 last 2 years in piloting and training OpenStreetMap in Indonesia.
 The result so far is over 1,300,000 buildings have been mapped.
 The scenarios we will look at within this workshop are situated in Jakarta,